Albertus Magnus College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2021 analysis, Albertus Magnus is ranked #1,198 out of 1,715 schools in the nation that were analyzed for overall quality.
+Albertus Magnus is ranked #1,198 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.

 Albertus Magnus is also ranked #16 out of 19 schools in Connecticut.